 Mente also reports that compliance and security are also easier on GCP.
 “Some of our quarterly compliance requirements weren’t possible before, like rolling all of our machines to make sure they have all the latest patches.
 Now, we just do them.
 It’s also great to be able to use the same infrastructure and IAM management as we do on G Suite.
 We can use SSO for both GCP and G Suite.
 G Suite acts as the source of truth, and everything derives from that.
 Security is very complicated, but Google makes it easy.”

-DroneDeploy continues to make use of SADA’s Technical Account Manager services, including a monthly check-in with their SADA TAM.
+DroneDeploy continues to make use of SADA’s technical expertise, including a monthly check-in.

 “This is a great point of contact for any questions we have, technical or business-related.
 It’s helpful to have connections within Google, not just for GCP but anything Google offers.
 We had G Suite management questions that we didn’t have internal expertise on, and SADA connected us with a G Suite expert.”Joseph Mente, Engineering Manager, DevOps, DroneDeploy